7 Reasons to Keep the Inbox Empty - Part 5

 #5: Avoids procrastination and indecision

-A cluttered in-box leads results from (and also leads to) a lack of decision-making and causes procrastination.
+A cluttered in-box results from (and also leads to) a lack of decision-making and causes procrastination.
 When faced with an overwhelming number of decisions to make (eg: an overloaded inbox), we tend to procrastinate and make no decision at all.

-We need to learn to make a decision the first (and only time) we look at an e-mail.
-Once you realise that there ever only ever one of four possible decisions needed for each new message, it becomes much easier to make a decision and action the e-mail, moving it out of the in-box.
+We need to learn to make a 4D decision the first (and only time) we look at an e-mail.
+Once you realise that there ever only ever one of four possible decisions needed for each new message, it becomes much easier to make a decision and then action the e-mail, moving it out of the in-box.

 Your time is too valuable to waste on procrastination!

 Next in this series looks at #6: Avoids being interrupted by new messages.
 Get the full 7 Reasons to Keep the Inbox Empty article from the Resources webpage at any time.